vibudh2209/STAT545-hw-Agrawal-Vibudh/hw03/Side_side.md

 - Grouped data by continent
 - Summarized the data based on minimum gdpPercap for each country
-- Plotted normal table and one from knitr package (clearly knitr is much better so just used it from now on)
 - Plotted a box plot

 Loading the libraries